Last Updated: 7/10/20 | July 10th, 2020

 I guard my bag like a hound in most major European cities due to the incredibly high pickpocketing rates.
 It really wasn’t so different in South Africa.

 It used to be that I couldn’t answer the question when asked about my favorite country I’ve been to.
-Now, I reply South Africa.
+Now, I often reply South Africa.

 Though statistics can make it seem like a scary place, in reality I spent much more time enjoying myself than ever worrying about being robbed or becoming a victim of violent crime.
 While safety should always be foremost in your mind, South Africa did not feel scary, uncomfortable, or dangerous.